Recovering our costs

 These fees represent the costs incurred by the Safety, Rehabilitation and Compensation Commission and Comcare in carrying out their respective functions under the SRC and WHS Acts.

-For an explanation of the approach to self-insured licence fee cost recovery, see the Cost Recovery Implementation statement 2019–20 (PDF, 854.8 KB).
+For an explanation of the approach to self-insurance licence fee cost recovery, see the Cost Recovery Implementation statement 2023-24 (PDF, 930.6 KB).

 Seafarers Act reconsideration costs